OnePlus 8T Cyberpunk 2077 edition hands-on: This phone is awesome

-OnePlus has teamed up with upcoming game Cyberpunk 2077 to create a version of the OnePlus 8T that looks like it's been pulled straight from the game.
+OnePlus has teamed up with upcoming game Cyberpunk 2077 to create a version of the OnePlus 8T that looks like it's been pulled straight from the game's dystopian sci-fi setting.
 The special-edition handset will be available in limited numbers and will only be on sale in mainland China, so we were super excited to get hold of a model to unwrap and photograph ourselves.

 Physically, the phone is pretty much unchanged from the regular OnePlus 8T.
 It's a phone we gave a superb score to in our full review thanks to its great performance, fast charging and 120Hz display.
 All of those features are on the Cyberpunk edition, but they're all wrapped up in this awesome body.